MCBE-Speedrunning/Speedrunning-Rulebook/global/README.md

 	specific version or range of versions.
 	- Full game runs performed on beta versions of the game must be submitted to the beta category on our category extensions.
-	- Beta versions of the game are not permitted for Individual Level runs.
+	- Beta versions of the game are not permitted unless stated otherwise.
 * If you submit a video significantly longer than the duration of the run, specify timestamps of the run's beginning and end in the submission description.